 - 3. Regardless of whether the Dean decides to conduct an initial inquiry, the accused faculty member will be invited to make a response in writing to the Dean regarding the allegations of misconduct.
 At their/her/his option, the accused faculty member may also respond in person. - 4.
 Based on the allegations, the initial inquiry (if any), and the response of the accused, the Dean shall make a decision falling into one of two categories: - a.
 That insufficient grounds have been presented to warrant further pursuit of the allegation and, therefore, that the accused will be subject to no discipline or that grounds exist only for minor discipline.
-The Dean will maintain sufficiently detailed documentation of inquiries to permit a later assessment, if necessary, of the reasons for determining that an investigation was not warranted. - b.
-That there is presumptive evidence for major discipline and that a formal investigation is warranted.
-If so, the Dean will notify the Respondent in writing, summarizing the evidence received, relevant interviews, and the conclusions of the initial inquiry, if any.
+The Dean will maintain sufficiently detailed documentation of inquiries to permit a later assessment, if necessary, of the reasons for determining that an investigation was not warranted.

-&lt;sup>3 In the case of faculty in School of Medicine Basic Science Departments, the Provost's designee will fulfill the functions of the Dean.
+3 In the case of faculty in School of Medicine Basic Science Departments, the Provost or Provost's designee will fulfill the functions of the Dean.